zouppen/ddrlights/protocol.md

 The protocol between Android and Arduino is simple "register based" format.
 The sender must know the format of the byte array.
-This makes the latencies short and the microcontroller code simpler.
-The downside of this approach is that the Android client must know the internal details of microcontroller memory.
+This makes the latencies short and the microcontroller code simpler than in Proposal A. The downside of this approach is that the Android client must know the internal details of microcontroller memory.
 Usually this is not a problem.

-Command starts with `BEGIN_WRITE` (0x7e01).
+Updating of light state starts with `BEGIN_WRITE` (0x7e01).
 It is followed by seek and length parameters.
 If you write the whole array, seek parameter is zero and length parameter is the length of whole array.

 Encoding of header bytes (seek and length) depends on the architecture.
 The recommendation is to use unsigned big-endian format